 Alternatively, you can also do a standalone course in Spanish before moving on to contribute to one of our other projects.

 Where will I be learning in Costa Rica?

-The vibrant city of Heredia is situated in the heart of Costa Rica’s coffee-growing country.
-Due to its large student population and close proximity to San Jose, Heredia has an active social scene with plenty to offer.
-Its central location also means that Heredia is perfectly placed for exploring the rest of Costa Rica.
+The vibrant city of Liberia is situated in the heart of Costa Rica’s Guanacaste Province.
+Due to its role as a key tourism hub, Liberia has an active social scene with plenty to offer.

-You can easily reach the impressive Poas and Irazu volcanoes on a day-trip from Heredia.
+You can easily reach the impressive Santa Rosa and Rincón de la Vieja National Parks on a day-trip from Liberia.
 Elsewhere, numerous popular tourist destinations, such as Arenal volcano and Monteverde cloud forest, are only a few hours bus ride away.

 You're also never too far from the coast in Costa Rica.
 Spoilt for choice by the number of idyllic beaches, you'll have plenty of opportunities for water-based activities like surfing, swimming, snorkelling or scuba diving in your time off.
 The laid-back life of Costa Rica is infectious and you will find it hard to leave.

 Our projects work towards clear long-term goals, with specific annual objectives.
 Every volunteer and intern we send to these projects helps us work towards these goals, no matter how long they spend on our projects.